 To be eligible for services through VR, your student must meet the following federally mandated guidelines:

-He/She must have a documented physical, mental, emotional or learning disability that has a significant impact on your student’s ability to get a job.
+Your student must have a documented physical, mental, emotional or learning disability that has a significant impact on your student’s ability to get a job.

-He/She must require VR services to find, keep and succeed in a job.
+Your student must require VR services to find, keep and succeed in a job.

 Meeting with the VR counselor in your area can help determine if your student is eligible.